Thanksgiving During COVID

 We have facetime, phones, tango, email, skype, zoom, chat rooms, blogs, chat boards and video calls that can all be used to connect with our family and friends.
 This makes connecting much easier even though it’s not the same as being there in person.
 Thanksgiving can be shared with family via video calls.
 That table chatter can still take place, but with a distance that is safe.

-This article, also on Blog Encounters, may be of interest: Thanksgiving 2017 Already!
+This article, also on Blog Encounters, may be of interest: A Brief History Of Thanksgiving

 Outside gatherings can be a fun way to celebrate if the weather is nice.
 Make sure you follow guidelines for gathering size.
 The CDC suggests you bring your own food and still follow the 6 feet apart guideline.
 If you cook for everyone you might consider having one person in a mask and with gloves serve the food and try to use single use condiments and bottled drinks.
 This will reduce the cross-contamination risk to others.